decentraland/adr/content/ADR-138-social-service-authentication.md

     Matrix --> |User| Social-service
 ```

-In this second workflow the token life in the cache will be extended by what's defined in matrix, thus preventing the user from using an invalid token.
+In this second workflow, the token life in the cache will be extended by what's defined in Matrix, thus preventing the user from using an invalid token.
-If the token is expired and the user tries to use it again, the service will validate against Matrix, if it's still valid, the user will be obtained again and re-stored in the Cache.
+If the token is expired and the user tries to use it again, the service will validate against Matrix, and if it's still valid, the user will be obtained again and re-stored in the Cache.

 To validate the token against Matrix, an authenticated endpoint must be chosen.
 The endpoint needs to satisfy the following specifications:

 - No to low impact on the database
 - No to low usage from the client (to prevent overloading it even more)
-- Ideally tackled by a specific worker so in the case it's necessary it would be easier to scale up
+Ideally tackled by a specific worker, so in case it's necessary, it would be easier to scale up

-The endpoint that we have chosen is `_matrix/client/r0/pushrules/` but could change if we find one that suits better.
+The endpoint that we have chosen is `_matrix/client/r0/pushrules/`, but could change if we find one that suits better.

 ## Benefit

 This solution has two main benefits:

-1. There's no need to create a new authorization/authentication service nor system
+1. There's no need to create a new authorization/authentication service or system
-1. The solution is completely seamless for the user and doesn't imply no persistance of tokens from the social service side
+1. The solution is completely seamless for the user and doesn't imply the persistence of tokens from the social service side

 ## Competition